 4. Google Search

-My go-to SEO tool is Google itself.
-Once you’ve created a list of relevant keywords, start plugging them into Google Search to see what content Google surfaces.
+A go-to SEO tool is Google itself.
+Once you’ve created a list of relevant keywords, start plugging them into Google search to see what content Google surfaces.
 This will give you a good indication of the type of content you should create, as you’ll already know it’s what Google likes.